 Many seasonal invaders can be difficult to treat once they move into your home for the winter months.
 Taking preventative measures is key to minimizing the effects these pests can have on your home and patience.

-Frame’s recommends two exterior treatments, in early and late fall, to maintain a barrier that will help keep these occasional invaders from moving in.
-If they have already moved in, there are also effective treatments that can help.
-The experts at Frame’s can develop a plan that is best suited for your home and location.
+Frame’s Pest Control recommends two exterior treatments, in early and late fall, to maintain a barrier that will help keep these occasional invaders from moving in.
+If they have already settled in, there are also effective interior treatments that can help.
+When you work with our experts, we can develop a plan that is best suited for your home and location.

-These black bugs with red and orange markings are common in Northwest Ohio and Southeastern Michigan.
+These black bugs with red and orange markings are common in Northwest Ohio and Southeast Michigan.
 Gathering in large masses in the fall before migrating to homes and buildings means boxelder bug infestation can easily happen if preventative measures are not taken.
-If you find these occasional invaders in the cracks and crevices of your walls during the winter, call Frame’s for boxelder bug removal.
+If you find these occasional invaders in the cracks and crevices of your walls during the winter, call us for removal.

 Asian Lady Beetles

 These common fruit-eating bugs are grayish-brown and slightly smaller than a penny.
-Known to move indoors during the winter, this seasonal pest gets its name from the pungent odor that it releases when squashed.
-Stink bug traps and repellent are common forms of control, but a stink bug infestation requires professional removal and extermination, which Frame’s also offers.
+Known to move indoors during the winter, this seasonal pest gets its name from the pungent odor it releases when squashed.
+Stink bug traps and repellant are common forms of control, but a stink bug infestation requires professional removal and extermination, which we also offer.

 Leaf Footed Bugs

-To learn more about Frame’s exterior treatments and which insects they can protect your home from, contact us today and get a free quote!
-Remember, protecting against occasional invaders in the fall is the best form of defense against having seasonal pests in your home this winter.
+Remember, protecting against occasional invaders early is the best form of defense against having seasonal pests in your home this winter.